-Any PHC, CLASS CMA, and/or CLASS DSA provider that is enrolled in Attendant Compensation Rate Enhancement as described in §355.112 during its fiscal year ending in 2021 is required to complete and submit a 2021 CPC Cost Report.
+Any PHC, CLASS CMA, and/or CLASS DSA provider that is enrolled in Attendant Compensation Rate Enhancement as described in Section 355.112 during its fiscal year ending in 2023 is required to complete and submit a 2023 CPC Accountability Report if one is requested.
 The only exception to this requirement is if the provider did not provide any billable attendant services to HHSC recipients during the reporting period.